 Eat seafood in Xlendi

 All of the exploring and sightseeing had us quite hungry, so we took a 20-minute drive to the coastal village of Xlendi.
-Of course, there’s good seafood all around Gozo, but we had heard great things about the offerings in Xlendi, in particular.
+There’s great traditional Maltese and Gozitan food all over Malta, but we had heard great things about the seafood offerings in Xlendi, in particular.
 Plus, it was reported to have exceptional views.
 Our detour was well worth it.

 The village sits on a sandy inlet of Xlendi Bay and the seaside is lined with restaurants, cafes, and modern hotels.
 Sitting right on the water at secluded Ta’ Karolina, visitors can watch boats returning with some of their fresh catch.
 A quick hike to the top of one of the cliffs provides views of the bay.
 It’s easy to see why the area has gained popularity and more tourist traffic in recent years, but thankfully the natural beauty of the bay endures.
 Our visit here was one of our favorite things to do in Gozo.

 Swim in Ramla Bay

 The red sandy beach at Ramla Bay is often cited as the best beach on Gozo.
 Its ruddy, soft sand is unique on both Gozo and Malta—two islands known for pebbly beaches—and leads into perfect turquoise water.
 The area provides a great swimming, snorkeling, and diving spot for families during much of the year and can get very crowded with locals and tourists in high season.
 While the Ramla Bay area is not particularly built up, there are two cafes and ice cream kiosks as well as chairs and umbrellas for rent.